-Pictures started their set with four of Promise’s first five tracks.
+Pictures started their set with Promise’s first four tracks.
 Here I Come provided a rocking introduction and mission statement, followed by the title track which has gained the most exposure thus far.
 Fall, next, was slightly more mellow than Here I Come, but allowed Fries to exhibit some excellent guitar work nonetheless.
 “Jesus Christ!” beamed Exler as he looked out onto the fans after a particularly warm ovation.
 Album opener Down Under the Hill gave Exler perhaps his best vocal workout.
 Fries put in a valiant effort on backing vocals.
-Alas, he didn’t quite match Dorothea Münsch’s exploits on the album but the performance was still very good.
+Alas, he didn’t quite match Dorothea Münsch’s exploits on the album but gave a more than passable performance.

 I wondered how the hell Pictures were going to equal or better the emotional rawness of Save My Heart.
 And, of course, they didn’t.
 But what they did do was close the set with a superb double header.
 First came album track Love which led into an extended version of Promise’s final track, Love’s Reprise.
 The overlaid voices on this were replaced by guitars and drums, with Fries really coming into his own, delivering a superb display.
 The energetic final song of a gig is one remnant from the Union Youth days.
 The ground shook as all four members poured every last drop into their performance, leaving nothing behind.